Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/review/ai-form-recognizer.api.md

 //
 // src/customRecognizerClient.ts:73:3 - (ae-forgotten-export) The symbol "StartTrainingPollState" needs to be exported by the entry point index.d.ts
 // src/generated/models/index.ts:496:13 - (ae-forgotten-export) The symbol "FieldValue" needs to be exported by the entry point index.d.ts
+// src/receiptRecognizerClient.ts:38:3 - (ae-forgotten-export) The symbol "StartAnalyzePollState" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)